syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Validation.md

 ## Customize validation message using DataTemplateSelector

-You can use DataTemplateSelector to choose a DataTemplate at runtime based on the value of a data-bound to DataForm through [ValidationTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SfDataForm~ValidationTemplate.html).
+You can use `DataTemplateSelector` to choose a `DataTemplate` at runtime based on the value of a data-bound to DataForm through [ValidationTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SfDataForm~ValidationTemplate.html).
 It lets you choose a different data template for each validation message, customizing the appearance of a particular validation message based on certain conditions.
-DataTemplateSelector for validation includes [DataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItem.html) as object item and **SfDataForm** as bindable object.

 {% tabs %}
 {% highlight xaml %}